tlearsakura/movement/README.md

 movement
 ========

-This library class use for tween object in Action Script 3 in one EnterFrame.
+This library use for tween object in Action Script 3 in one EnterFrame event.